ZikangZhou/Certificate/README.md

 # Certificate

-This is an iOS APP, which aims to help people to get preparation for professional certificate examination.
+This is an iOS APP, which aims to help people get preparation for professional certificate examination.
 The code is written in Swift.